cbartlett/vagrant-pokenum/README.md

 * install linux (via a vagrant box)
 * hunt down and install pokersource (`apt-get install libpoker-eval libpoker-eval-dev`)
 * create a PHP shared object (compile it to a `pokenum.so` file)
+* configure php.ini

 ... pokenum-in-a-box (ok it's just a `Vagrantfile`) does the above.
-Now you can focus on the application.
-This empowers all those PHP developers who don't want to bother with the above.
+Now you can automatically top into pokenum results as a PHP array.

+## Why

+I currently (Jan 2014) need a reason to use git/vagrant and always wanted to tap into pokersource in an easy, portable way.

 ## Quick Start

-Step 1 - take the `VagrantFile` and do a `vagrant up` -- it could totally be true that putting this in github is overkill but I feel like it.

-Step 2 - configure your `php.ini` with that `.so` file
+Do a `vagrant up` in the same directory as `VagrantFile`.

 ## Usage